Page cover

 Updates

 For updates on the local share, a good starting point is to check the websites for your county council, city council, or local health department.
-You can also refer to the Maryland Association of Counties’ various opioid settlement-related articles on its Opioids page.
+You can also refer to the Maryland Association of Counties’ various opioid settlement-related articles on its Opioidsarrow-up-right page.

 [2] The 70% to local governments includes the 45% Targeted Abatement Grants share and 25% Local Share.